 Great, now you know what you should be getting paid, how do you convince your company to pay that?
 Many companies don’t give automatic raises like they used to so if you want more money, you’re going to have to ask for it.
 We did a terrific episode on how to negotiate.

 It’s not enough to ask for a raise.
 You have to be able to back it up.
 Why should you get a raise?
 It’s our responsibility to keep a running file of reasons; new skills we’ve learned, additional tasks we’ve taken on, compliments we’ve received from co-workers and clients.
-Many of us were raised not to sing our own praises but that doesn’t apply when you’re asking for more money.
+Many of us were raised not to sing our own praises, but that doesn’t apply when you’re asking for more money.

 While you need to be armed with information from your side of the equation, you should know how your company is doing too.
 If the company has just closed down some offices and laid off employees, now is not the time to ask.
 Ask when things are good.
-You’re part of the reason things are good and you have a right to ask for a share of the success.
+You’re part of the reason things are good, and you have a right to ask for a share of the success.

 Break the Stigma

-A big reason we don’t know how much we’re worth is because there is such a stigma when it comes to talking about any aspect of money but especially about salary.
+A big reason we don’t know how much we’re worth is that there is such a stigma when it comes to talking about any aspect of money but mainly about salary.
 It’s understandable because our society places a lot of value on how much people earn.
 The more you earn, the better you are so no one wants to admit they don’t make a lot of money.

-It takes some finesse to bring the subject of salary up but it’s the best way to know if you’re being paid fairly.
+It takes some finesse to bring the subject of salary up, but it’s the best way to know if you’re being paid fairly.
 Do it over drinks!
 In vino veritas.
 Start subtly, don’t just go in for the kill.
 Ask if they keep a budget, if so, what tools do they use?
 Do they like Mint or YNAB better?
 Ask what percent their last raise was, not a dollar amount.

-The more information you have the better but even talking to one person is better than nothing.
+The more information you have, the better but even talking to one person is better than nothing.